jsuarezm/terraform-module-dns-updater/README.md

  ## Locals variables

 - The json\_files variable, set the relative path to the JSON Directory, and get all files with json extension inside it.
-- The json\_variable, evaluate if the JSON Directory has files or it is a wrong path, in that case, it configure the default entry.
+- The json\_a\_data and json\_cname\_data variables, both evaluate if the JSON Directory has files or it is a wrong path, in that case, it configure the default entry.
 In case, the JSON files exists, each one are going to be parsed and mapped in json format to be processed.

 ## dns\_a\_record\_set resource